SteCiu01/DAX/DAX-Codes/Filter-by-Measures/README.md

-# Filter by Measures: a simple and replicable DAX technique
+# Filter a visual by the amount range of a measure

 With a simple control DAX measure is possible to filter an amount range using slicers, in a Power BI report.